CyberCoder225/Watcher-Pro-/README.md

 WatcherPro requires a license key to activate.
 Keys are **free to claim** at the portal below.

+## 👨‍🦲 New Users

+New users no need to claim keys.
+Just launch it and you will be auto registered with a key for 24 hours then after that, start claiming and extending your account !

 ### 🌐 Key Portal
 [![Get Keys](https://img.shields.io/badge/Claim%20Your%20Key-watcher--pro--keys.vercel.app-brightgreen?style=for-the-badge)](https://watcher-pro-keys.vercel.app)